ibm-cloud-docs/event-notifications/en-iam-assign-topic-subscription.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

 This tutorial shows you how to assign access roles for Users against Topics and Subscriptions, by creating and modifying IAM access policies.
+The details of the IAM roles are as follows:
+**Applicable roles:**
+1. Reader: To enable access to topics/subscriptions in an instance, the user must at least have **Reader** level privileges to the particular {{site.data.keyword.en_short}} instance.
+With only Reader access, shared User can only view and cannot edit any resources in the {{site.data.keyword.en_short}} instance.
+1. Writer: Only **Writer** role is applicable for given topics/subscriptions.
+When an {{site.data.keyword.en_short}} instance is accessed by shared user with Writer role, user can only update topics and/or subscriptions.

+**Manager** Role is not applicable for topics/subscriptions.
+So shared user cannot be assigned access to delete topics/subscriptions.
-{: shortdesc}
+ {: note}

 ## Before you begin
 {: #topics-subscriptions-access-step-0}